 Who is a Potential Candidate?

-- Diagnosis of moderate to severe obstructive sleep apnea
+- Patients must be over age 22 with a confirmed diagnosis of moderate to severe obstructive sleep apnea.

 A: Upper airway stimulation works like a pacemaker treatment for sleep apnea.
 The surgically implanted device, which consists of three small implanted parts, stimulates key muscles at the base of the tongue to maintain an open airway.
-You will feel a mild contraction or tingling sensation when your tongue muscles are stimulated.
-Through a remote control device, you turn on/off the device before going to/awaking from sleep.
+You may feel a mild contraction or tingling sensation when your tongue muscles are stimulated.
+Through a handheld remote control, you turn on/off the device before going to/awaking from sleep.

 A: Clinical trials with the device show that most patients sleep better, snore less and experience improved overall quality of life.